-In October 2020, the results of a cohort data study funded by Cure Parkinson’s reported that a particular class of diabetes treatments called DPP4 inhibitors can reduce the risk of developing Parkinson’s in people with type 2 diabetes.
+In October 2020, the results of a cohort data study funded by Cure Parkinson’s reported that a particular class of diabetes treatments called DPP4 inhibitors reduced the risk of developing Parkinson’s in people with Type 2 diabetes.

-DPP4 is an enzyme that sits on the surface of most cell types in the human body and has a major role in glucose metabolism.
-DPP4 helps to breakdown different essential proteins, in particular it breaks down a gut hormone, commonly known as GLP-1 (glucagon-like peptide-1).
-GLP-1 increases insulin production in the body, and so drugs that mimic the effects of GLP-1 are used to treat type 2 diabetes.
-Given that the enzyme DPP4 is known to breakdown GLP-1, drugs that inhibit DPP4 have also been developed to treat diabetes; by blocking the breakdown of GLP-1, DPP4 inhibitors enable the amount of GLP-1 in the body to increase, and as a result levels of insulin in the body increases.
+DPP4 is an enzyme that sits on the surface of most cell types in the body and has a major role in glucose metabolism.
+DPP4 helps to breakdown different essential proteins, in particular it breaks down a gut hormone, known as GLP-1 (glucagon-like peptide-1).
+GLP-1 increases insulin production in the body, and so drugs that mimic the effects of GLP-1 are used to treat Type 2 diabetes.
+Given that the enzyme DPP4 is known to breakdown GLP-1, drugs that stop DPP4 have also been developed to treat diabetes.
+By stopping the breakdown of GLP-1, DPP4 inhibitors enable levels of GLP-1 in the body to rise, and as a result levels of insulin in the body increases.

 How helpful was this content?

 We are sorry that this content was not useful for you